snowplow-incubator/snowplow-micro-examples/README.md

 This is especially true when a tracking strategy is implemented, which means that any action can fire [events](https://github.com/snowplow/snowplow/wiki/snowplow-tracker-protocol) through the [trackers](https://github.com/snowplow/snowplow/wiki/trackers).
 There is an increasing number of reports (see Gartner) highlighting the importance of upstream data quality and Data Ops, which means that testing your Data Collection and trackers' implementation besides your product's features is of highest priority.
 Tracking is as important as your shipping, and that is why it is highly recommended that you include its testing in your E2E tests.

 Cypress, even though it considers as [best practice](https://docs.cypress.io/guides/references/best-practices.html#Visiting-external-sites) to avoid requiring or testing 3rd party services, it still offers the ability to "talk" to 3rd party API's via [cy.request()](https://docs.cypress.io/api/commands/request.html), that:
- - entirely bypasses CORS
+ - Entirely bypasses CORS
- - expects the server to exist and provide a response
+ - Expects the server to exist and provide a response
- - does not retry its assertions (as that could affect external state) , which makes it great to use for querying Snowplow Micro's endpoints.
+ - Does not retry its assertions (as that could affect external state) , which makes it great to use for querying Snowplow Micro's endpoints.
 For example:
 ```